The use of sunscreen in children – what for and why?

 Superficial sunburns – these will look like red lesions, they are painful and tender to touch (we’ve all experienced what it’s like to try and put on a shirt after you’ve been in the sun all day and how every single movement is painful with that shirt on).
 They usually improve and resolve within a few days.

 Superficial partial-thickness sunburns – these are sunburns that include redness and blisters, are painful and tender to touch and take a little longer to heal.
-They usually take around 1-3 weeks and they heal without scarring.
+They tsually take around 1-3 weeks and they heal without scarring.

 In both of these, the initial redness first appears after a few hours, is the worst about one day after exposure and then starts improving within 2-3 days.
 Improvement is ongoing for several days.
 The healing process includes peeling of the skin and the areas that have darkened.
 The burns I mentioned above are the more common ones but obviously there is also a third type which includes deeper thickness sunburns that can reach the deeper layers of the skin – these occur less frequently and after a more significant exposure.